Daemon Mode

 "Connection refused"

-Server may have crashed.
-Run fresh --cmd session kill to clean up, then fresh -a again.
+The daemon may have crashed.
+Run fresh --cmd daemon kill to clean up, then fresh -a again.

-Sessions are keyed by working directory. ~/project and /home/user/project create different sessions—use consistent paths.
+Daemons are keyed by working directory. ~/project and /home/user/project create different daemons—use consistent paths.

 High memory usage

-Check for forgotten sessions with fresh --cmd session list.
+Check for forgotten daemons with fresh --cmd daemon list.

 Socket Locations